Sofia, Bulgaria

 @suitcase_squirrell

 The theater is the oldest and most authoritative theater in the country.
-The building of the theater together with the fountain in front of it are one of the most instagrammable spots in the last few years.
 The small square in front of it hosts different events throughout the whole year.

 Add to